 States and territories are primarily responsible for the quality of the data they provide.
-However, the AIHW undertakes extensive validations on data.
+However, the AlHW undertakes extensive validations on receipt of data.
 Data are checked for valid values, logical consistency and historical consistency.
 Where possible, data in individual data sets are checked against data from other data sets.
-Potential errors are queried with jurisdictions, and corrections and resubmissions may be made in response to these queries.
-The AIHW does not adjust data to account for possible data errors or missing or incorrect values.
+Potential errors are queried with jurisdictions, and corrections and resubmissions may be made in response to these edit queries.
+The AlHW does not adjust data to account for possible data errors or missing or incorrect values.